Replace GET by POST

 This is a change that needs to be done globally, replace this ticket to a more general description to keep track of it and postpone since it's too late for 2.2

 #6 Updated by Fernando Munoz over 1 year ago

 Is there any ETA for 2.3? it seems the target for this has been moving from version since almost one year ago, that doesn't look good.
 There are two CSRF issues that I care about right now:

 First one allows deleting VLANs and the second one allows stopping services.

-#11 Updated by Jim Pingle about 1 year ago
+#11 Updated by Jim Pingle over 1 year ago

 Steve Beaver wrote: